Just-Vit/10-Python-Caesar-Cipher/README.md

 $ cd pyCaesar

-Simplest way to to run Caesar encription (adding set step to each letter in a message, for example, message "aaa" with step "1" will produce encripted message "bbb").
+Simplest way to to run Caesar encription

+(Caesar cyphering is based on adding set step to each letter in a message,

+for example, message "aaa" with step "1" will produce encripted message "bbb").

 As a prerequisite you meed to have Python installed on your system.